Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Introduction

 Uncertainties can arise at four different stages of medical image analysis with machine learning methods: data collection, data labelling, model selection, and model-based inference \cite{Begoli:2019}.
 Uncertainty sources are generally distinguished between aleatoric (typically, randomness in the data) and epistemic (namely, systematic) \cite{Hullermeier:2021}.
 The latter is directly linked with the design of machine learning models, and therefore receives most of the attention in the literature \cite{Kendall:NeurIPS:2017,Seoni:2023}, which also distinguishes between probabilistic and deterministic methods.

-In this paper, we consider the uncertainty resulting from different ways to compute a given data descriptor (myocardial strain \blueC{from a given mesh sequence previously obtained from motion tracking}), which, from the point of view of the machine learning algorithm that analyses the data, can be seen as one type of aleatoric uncertainty (namely, different views of the same patient data).
-In our cardiac imaging application, the strain patterns correspond to high-dimensional descriptors available at each point of the endocardial surface.
-In this context, dimensionality reduction methods are relevant to estimate an intermediate latent space of lower dimensionality in which we can represent uncertainties \cite{Kontolati:2022}.
+In this paper, we consider \blueCNN{the different ways a given data descriptor is defined or computed} (myocardial strain \blueC{from a given mesh sequence previously obtained from motion tracking})\blueCNN{.
+This notion does not explicitly correspond to aleatoric uncertainties, but also reflects} different views of the same patient data\blueCNN{.} In our cardiac imaging application, the strain patterns correspond to high-dimensional descriptors available at each point of the endocardial surface\blueCN{, and the strain patterns obtained from different definitions correspond to different types of descriptors.} In this context, \blueCN{multimodal} dimensionality reduction methods are relevant to estimate an intermediate latent space of lower dimensionality in which we can represent these data and the correspondence between the different descriptors \cite{Kontolati:2022}\blueCNN{, which we exploit to consider the definitional divergence between such descriptors.}

 The use of such intermediate latent space was introduced in geomathematics to estimate possible permeability maps from water flow data, but without explicitly quantifying uncertainty \cite{Caers:2010}.
-Explicit uncertainty estimation was obtained from the variance of high-dimensional descriptors reconstructed from the latent space, for example to localize myocardial infarct from 3D deformation \cite{Duchateau:TMI:2016} or model the subsurface of the Earth \cite{Blanc:TMI:2015}.
+Explicit \blueCNN{estimation of aleatoric uncertainty} was obtained from the variance of high-dimensional descriptors reconstructed from the latent space, for example to localize myocardial infarct from 3D deformation \cite{Duchateau:TMI:2016} or model the subsurface of the Earth \cite{Blanc:TMI:2015}.
 In the former, uncertainty was modeled globally in the latent space, while the latter adjusted the size of the confidence regions (with probabilistic estimation) locally.
 In both cases, a single type of high-dimensional input data and (non-deep) manifold learning methods were used, meaning that reconstruction was done a-posteriori.
 More recently, \cite{Judge:MICCAI:2022} exploited latent space correspondences between two types of descriptors (images and segmentations) to model uncertainty on such segmentations.
 The latent space was estimated from an auto-encoder, and latent space correspondences were obtained from the CLIP method \cite{Radford:ICML:2021} originally designed to match image and text embeddings.